Sport in Queensland

 Sport is an important part of the culture of the Australian state of Queensland.
-Golf is the most played organised sport and touch football is the most played team sport.
-Netball is the most popular female sport, while rugby league is the most watched sport.
-Queensland also has two AFL teams, the Queensland Reds in Super Rugby, and two National Basketball League teams, the Brisbane Bullets, Cairns Taipans and Delta Gymnastics.
-The largest sporting event held in Queensland annually is the Gold Coast 600 motor race.
+Many different sports are played in Queensland, whether recreationally, competitively, or professionally.

 Australian rules football

 Australian Football has a long history in Queensland.
-The first foray made by the then VFL came in the form of the Brisbane Bears, who began playing Premiership matches in 1987.
-Despite some rocky times in the northern state, the game now appears to be entrenched within the Queensland, thanks to a hat-trick of AFL Premiership wins from 2001-2003.
+The first foray made by the then-VFL came in the form of the Brisbane Bears, who began playing Premiership matches in 1987.
+Despite some rocky times in the northern state, the game now appears to be entrenched within Queensland, thanks to a hat-trick of AFL Premiership wins from 2001 to 2003.
 The introduction of the Gold Coast Suns in 2011 highlights the game's growth in Queensland.

 Basketball

 Basketball is a popular sport in Queensland, and offers an alternative to outdoor sport during rainy weather.
 Since the National Basketball League's inception in 1979, at least one team has been based in Queensland.
 Queensland has two current NBL teams: